 Suspension is the separation of the student from the College for a specified period of time, after which the student may apply for readmission to the College.
-Permanent notification may appear on the student's transcript.
-The student shall not participate in any College-sponsored activities and shall be barred from College premises.
+Permanent notification may appear on the student's transcript at the discretion of the Student Conduct Board.
+During the term of the suspension, the student shall not participate in any College-sponsored activities and shall be barred from College premises.
 A copy of the notice of suspension is sent to the parent or guardian of dependent students and to appropriate College personnel.

-Interim Suspension: The Vice President for Student Development or his/her designee may suspend a student for an interim period pending disciplinary proceedings or medical evaluation.
-Such interim suspension is to become immediately effective without prior notice whenever there is evidence that the continued presence of the student on the College campus poses a substantial threat to himself/herself or others, or to the stability and continuance of normal College functions, or to the basic ideals and standards the College seeks to maintain.
-A student suspended on an interim basis shall be given an opportunity to return to campus at a given time for the purpose of a hearing before the College Judicial Board within three (3) class days, if possible, from the effective date of the interim suspension.
+Interim Suspension: Director of Campus Life or his/her designee may suspend a student for an interim period pending disciplinary proceedings or medical evaluation.
+Such interim suspension is to become immediately effective without prior notice whenever there is evidence that the continued presence of the student on the College campus poses a substantial threat to himself/herself or others, or to the stability and continuance of normal College functions, or to the basic ideals and standards, the College seeks to maintain.
+A student suspended on an interim basis shall be given an opportunity to return to campus at a given time for a hearing before the College Student Conduct Board within three (3) class days, if possible, from the effective date of the interim suspension.
 The hearing shall then be held on the following issues:

-- The reliability of the information concerning the student's conduct, including the matter of the student's identity. - Whether the conduct and surrounding circumstances reasonably indicate that the continued presence of the student on the College campus poses a substantial threat to the student or others or to the stability and continuance of normal College functions, or to the basic ideals and standards the College seeks to maintain. - 3.
-If a continued separation from the college isn't warranted, what sanctions, if any, are most appropriate?
+- The reliability of the information concerning the student's conduct, including the matter of the student's identity. - Whether the conduct and surrounding circumstances reasonably indicate that the continued presence of the student on the College campus poses a substantial threat to the student or others or to the stability and continuance of normal College functions, or to the basic ideals and standards the College seeks to maintain.

+If a continued separation from the college is not warranted, what sanctions, if any, are most appropriate.

 Disciplinary Probation: A student is provided written notice that he/she has been found in violation of a standard contained in College regulations that warrants significant corrective action.
-Further violation will subject the student to more severe judicial action.
-Probation shall be for a specified time period, and may involve conditions or restrictions, identified at the time the probation is assigned.
-Depending on the violation, disciplinary probation might include ineligibility to publicly represent the College in cocurricular activities, including (but not limited to) athletics, chorale, and theatre; loss of student employment; restrictions from participation in clubs, organizations, and activities including (but not limited to) student senate, Greek life, intramurals, athletic contests and social events.
-Disciplinary probation might also include the removal from residential facilities and restrictions from entering nonacademic buildings.
-An individual currently on academic or judicial probation may not pledge a Greek organization.
-A copy of the notice of disciplinary probation may also be sent to parent or guardian of dependent students and to appropriate College personnel.
+Further violation will subject the student to more severe Student Conduct action.
+Probation shall be for a specified time, and may involve conditions or restrictions, identified at the time the probation is assigned.
+Depending on the violation, disciplinary probation might include ineligibility to publicly represent the College in co-curricular activities, including (but not limited to) athletics, chorale, and theatre; loss of student employment; restrictions from participation in clubs, organizations, and activities including (but not limited to) student senate, Greek life, intramurals, athletics, and social events.
+Disciplinary probation might also include the removal from residential facilities and restrictions from entering non-academic buildings. individual currently on academic or Student Conduct probation may not pledge a Greek organization.